RickC1218/CrawlerWeb/README.md

 The requirements for this project are:

 > [!IMPORTANT]
-> The program should be able to extract the following information from the website: Title, Points, Author and Number of comments
+> The program should be able to extract the following information from the website:
+> - Title
+> - Points
+> - Author
+> - Number of comments

 > [!NOTE]
 > For this project, I have to filter all entries with more than five words in the title ordered by the number of comments first.